Hemant4047/Regex_Engine/README.md

 ## Running Tests

-- There is an in-built tester program which tests, the program for various types of regex, this is implemented by me.
+- There is an in-built tester program which tests, the program for various types of regex, this is not implemented by me.
 - To run tests, run the following commands, I used a windows machine, for linux machines use make instead of mingw32-make

 ```bash